kursataliakdag/get-dogged/README.md

 # get-dogged

-A harmless, Bash-based script that displays fake errors with a refrenced music in the background.
+A harmless, Bash-based script that displays fake errors. (and maybe has some refrences in)

 **NOTE**: Before downloading the ZIP file, please verify the SHA256.